Section 1: Installation and setup

 Step 5: Opening the file and playback data

-You can now playback the file by pressing the Play-button.
+After opening some plot windows, such as the 3D view and the inertial data view, you can now playback the file by pressing the Play-button.
 You can revert to the beginning of the file with the Rewind to Start-button.

 Choose to playback data in real-time or at once by changing graph settings in Tools - Preferences.